 - a.
-Competency: Students will be competent to identify and critique the conceptual framework presented in published research and evaluate its link to relevant theory, prior research, and identified research questions. - b.
-Competency: Students will be competent to identify and critique the appropriateness of the research design and data analytic techniques in relation to research questions in published research. - c.
-Competency: Students will be competent to interpret results, identify limitations, and articulate the implications of research findings in published research. - II.
-Training Objective: Students will be competent to design and carry out meaningful research to answer questions that inform their own professional practice or contribute to knowledge of psychology and education. - a.
+Competency: Students will identify and critique the conceptual framework presented in published research and evaluate its link to relevant theory, prior research, and identified research questions. - b.
+Competency: Students will identify and critique the appropriateness of the research design and data analytic techniques in relation to research questions in published research. - c.
+Competency: Students will interpret results, identify limitations, and articulate the implications of research findings in published research. - II.
+Training Objective: Students will be competent in designing and carrying out meaningful research to answer questions that inform their own professional practice or contribute to knowledge of psychology and education. - a.
 Competency: Students will demonstrate the knowledge and skills necessary to review and integrate prior research to identify appropriate research questions. - b.
 Competency: Students will demonstrate the knowledge and skills necessary to design research studies that address identified research questions and utilize appropriate research methods. - c.
 Competency: Students will demonstrate the knowledge and skills necessary to analyze and interpret data meaningfully.